MuTsunTsai/vue-property-decorator-transpiler/README.md

 	created() { console.log("created"); }
 });
 ```

-and the template name is also returned for further processing.

 If the `name` option is not specified in the `@Component` declaration, it will use the lowercased class name as the name of the component; and if the `template` option is not spcified, it will assume that the template has an id equals to the name of the component.